cfallin/2048c/README.md

 console, written in C. It should work on any reasonable GNU/Linux or Unix-like system.

-Gameplay is simple: arrow keys to move the tiles up/down/left/right, and Escape or 'q' to quit.
+Gameplay is simple: arrow keys to move the tiles up/down/left/right, and Ctrl-C or 'q' to quit.
 The 'r' key resets the board.
 Have fun!

 Compiling